 - 6. Thought stopping (used during the daytime): learning to replace negative thoughts about sleep with positive or productive thoughts.

 - 7. Process time (used in the evening): journaling thoughts/feelings and coming to a proactive step to take the next day.
-The following day the practice entails letting go what was written.
+The following day the practice entails letting go of what was written.

 - 8. Addressing worries and anxieties such as the need to constantly check the time on the clock at night.